Promotion and Tenure Guidelines

 Application: The same application form is used for both tenure-track and non-tenure-track faculty.
 However, external letters of review will not be needed since quality teaching is the primary requirement for promotion.

-Committee membership: For promotion of lecturers, departments will follow their guidelines for Periodic Performance Review committees.
+Committee membership: For promotion of lecturers, departments will follow their guidelines for Faculty Five-Year Review committees.
 At a minimum, the committee must contain two faculty from the department, and at least one of them must be tenured.

 V. EVALUATION CRITERIA